-In the 1920s, Gutzon Borglum and Helen Plane were not the only prominent members of the early Confederate Monument efforts to be involved with the Klan.
+In the 1920s, Gutzon Borglum and Helen Plane were not the only prominent members of the early Confederate Monument efforts to be involved with or sympathetic to the Klan.
 Sam Venable continued to be involved with the Klan and allowed the organization to use the mountain for rituals, while Hollins Randolph, president of the SMCMA and Nathan Bedford Forrest II, secretary of the SMCMA, were also members of the white supremacist organization.

-Although Gutzon Borglum's involvement in the Klan is sometimes downplayed, there is significant evidence that indicates Borglum was an active participant in the Klan and eagerly
+Although Gutzon Borglum's involvement in the Klan is sometimes downplayed, there is significant evidence that indicates Borglum was an active participant in the Klan and eagerly subscribed to its ideology.
+He was a trusted advisor of David C. Stephenson, a Midwest Klan leader.
+His clearly professed racist views are demonstrated in quotes such as the following: